CERTCC/Vultron/docs/topics/behavior_logic/em_bt.md

 §[\[sec:entering_an_embargo\]](#sec:entering_an_embargo){reference-type="ref"
 reference="sec:entering_an_embargo"}.

-Otherwise, we continue through each remaining [EM]{acronym-label="EM" acronym-form="singular+short"} state.
+Otherwise, we continue through each remaining EM state.
 When there is no embargo and there are no outstanding proposals ($q^{em} \in N$), the only options are to either stop trying or propose a new embargo.
 The decision to stop trying to achieve an embargo is left to individual Participants, although we